BoCarlson/openmenu/README.md

 ## Development using Dev Containers

+**NOTE: This feature is currently broken in VS Code as of 2025-11-5.
+Please use the [Compiling in Docker Container without VSCode Dev Container](#compiling-in-docker-container-without-vscode-dev-container) instructions to build**

 This project includes a Dev Container configuration for a consistent and ready-to-use development environment.
 It includes the correctly patched KallistiOS SDK (**`v2.1.x` branch** with the `fs_iso9660.patch` applied).
 This